joemoose/psiops/docs/combat.md

 ## Surprise

-Whether by chance or design, players and their opponents may sometimes get the drop on one another.
-If one side surprises the other, they get a free **action point** in which the other side is unable to act.
-Afterward, the normal combat phases occur with declared actions and fast or slow rounds.
+Whether by chance or design, players and their opponents might sometimes get the drop on one another.
+If one side surprises the other, they get a free **action point** in which the other side can’t act.
+Afterward, the typical combat phases occur with declared actions and fast or slow rounds.

-Opponents who are aware of their enemy’s position cannot be surprised.
-This means that characters attempting to ambush an opponent must be hidden or in darkness (assuming the opponent does not have night vision capabilities).
+Opponents who are aware of their enemy’s position can’t be surprised.
+This means that characters attempting to ambush an opponent must be hidden or in darkness (assuming the opponent doesn’t have night vision capabilities).

 ## Ranges